edgedb/edgedb/docs/guides/tutorials/cloudflare_workers.rst

 :edb-alt-title: Using Gel in Cloudflare Workers

-This guide demonstrates how to integrate EdgeDB with Cloudflare Workers to build serverless applications that can interact with EdgeDB.
+This guide demonstrates how to integrate Gel with Cloudflare Workers to build serverless applications that can interact with Gel.

 It covers the following:

 - Setting up a new Cloudflare Worker project
-- Configuring EdgeDB
+- Configuring Gel
-- Using EdgeDB in a Cloudflare Worker
+- Using Gel in a Cloudflare Worker
 - Deploying the Worker to Cloudflare

-You can use this project as a reference: `EdgeDB Cloudflare Workers Example`_.
+You can use this project as a reference: `Gel Cloudflare Workers Example`_.

 Prerequisites
 -------------